 Unlike exertional or rest angina, heart muscle dies during a heart attack and loss of the muscle is permanent, unless blood flow can be promptly restored, usually within one to six hours.

-Only approximately 50% of patients who develop heart attacks have warning symptoms such as exertional angina or rest angina prior to their heart attacks, but these symptoms may be mild and ignored as unimportant.
+Only half of patients who develop heart attacks have warning symptoms such as exertional angina or rest angina prior to their heart attacks, but these symptoms may be mild and ignored as unimportant.

 Viewers share their comments

 Heart attack - Symptoms Question: The symptoms of heart attack can vary greatly from patient to patient.
 What were your symptoms at the onset of your disease?